bounswe/bounswe2020group3/deliverables/451-milestone-1.md

    * **2.5.2.** The implementation of the system should follow W3C standards and W3C Activity Streams Protocol.
    * **2.5.3.** There shall be a web platform and a native Android application that supports the same functionalities.
    * **2.5.4.** The color designs of the platform will be made to improve the experience of color-blind people.

+# Assessment of the customer presentation

+The presentation helped us set a clear direction for our project thanks to the many insigthful feedbacks and suggestions we got from our customers.
+The reaction from our customers was generally positive as they were following the presentation, and at the end our customer came up with good questions about our path moving forward.
+The main focus of the customer was the process of joining a project.
+Although there were some mixed opinions, the customer generally wanted the project owner to describe clear requirements and the collaborators to fit these requirements in order to join the project.
+This was a thought-provoking idea and led to some internal discussions in the team and has been helpful as it made the product clearer before further development.

+During our earlier customer meetings, our customer warned us to include interesting functinalities to make sure we are on the same page about important features.
+So we included important functionalities like project creation, profile creation and profile view.
+In the presentation, our team did a good job coming up with realistic scenarios, and displaying the strong points of our product.
+We managed the time well and captured the attention of the audience with interesting scenarios.
+What helped us in this process was that we practiced the presentation earlier internally and made sure everything was working as planned.
+The lesson we learned for the next time is that we should focus more on the Frontend and communicate more across teams, like Android, Frontend and Backend.